RichieUltimate/ultimate-trial/README.md

 <details>
   <summary>For PJ64 users</summary>
-Activating the "Always use interpreter core" option is highly recommended.
+Activating the "Always use interpreter core" option is necessary.

+1. Options -> Configuration - Select "General settings" and uncheck "Hide advanced settings"
+2. Select "Advanced" and check "Always use interpreter core"
+3. Hit "Apply" and "Ok"

 </details>